Donutson/rosa-cluster/README.md

-# BeOpenIT-Documentation Openshift cluster Deployment
+# Documentation Openshift cluster Deployment
 ## Description

 This module aims to create an Openshift cluster using Redhat Openshift Service on AWS (ROSA)